-A general view of the ruined Chaahak village after an earthquake in Zenda Jan district in Herat province, western Afghanistan, Wednesday, Oct.
-11, 2023.
-Another strong earthquake shook western Afghanistan on Wednesday morning after an earlier one killed more than 2,000 people.
+An Afghan girl carries donated aid to her tent, after an earthquake in Zenda Jan district in Herat province, western of Afghanistan, Thursday, Oct.
+12, 2023.
+Another strong earthquake shook western Afghanistan on Wednesday morning after an earlier one killed more than 2,000 people and flattened whole villages in Herat province in what was one of the most destructive quakes in the country's recent history.
 (AP Photo/Ebrahim Noroozi)